withastro/docs/README.md

 ```

 That’s it.
-As you [open a pull request](https://github.com/withastro/astro/compare), please include a clear title and description.
+As you [open a pull request](https://github.com/withastro/astro/compare), please include a clear title.
+The description will be pre-filled with questions that you can answer by editing right in the text field.

 ```markdown
 # Fixes a typo on Partial Hydration page